PratikHotchandani22/Movie-TvShow-Clustering/README.md

-# Movie_TVShow_Success_Analysis
-The goal of this project is to leverage unsupervised learning techniques to identify trends and patterns in social media discussions that correlate with the success of movies or TV shows.
+The goal of this project is to cluster movies based on similarities in their plot summaries using unsupervised learning techniques.
+The clusters will help identify hidden genres, themes, or trends across movies that go beyond traditional labels.
+By analyzing plot summaries, we can group movies with similar storylines and underlying themes, enabling insights into new genres and connections between films.